megane9988/LLMTextTranslator/README.md

 - The app requires accessibility permissions to monitor global keystrokes
 - Microphone access is needed for voice recording
-- API keys should be stored securely, not hardcoded
+- **API keys are securely stored in macOS Keychain** - never hardcoded or stored in plain text
 - The app runs as a background menu bar application
+- All sensitive data is encrypted using system-level security

 ## License